 Author: Uldis Teraudkalns, CEO of Nexpay

-If you’re a cryptocurrency or blockchain business, it should come as no surprise that setting up the backbone for your business (legal entity, banking, payments solutions, licenses etc ) is not quite as straightforward as let’s say an ecommerce business.
-In this post, We’ll break down why this is the case, and what are the options to get a bank account if you’re a crypto business and how with Nexpay by Globitex, we’re providing crucial infrastructure and support for this quickly developing industry, whose true value and potential only few understand today.
+If you’re a cryptocurrency or blockchain business, it should come as no surprise that setting up the backbone for your business (legal entity, banking, payments solutions, licenses, etc ) is not quite as straightforward as let’s say an e-commerce business.
+In this post, We’ll break down why this is the case, what are the options to get a bank account if you’re a crypto business, and how with Nexpay, we’re providing crucial infrastructure and support for this quickly developing industry, whose true value and potential only few understand today.

-One of the key challenges that we see companies that operate in the crypto space face, is getting and maintaining a bank account so they can pay their employees, suppliers and serve customers.
+One of the key challenges that we see companies that operate in the crypto space face is getting and maintaining a bank account so they can pay their employees, and suppliers and serve customers.

 Most of the traditional banks shy away as soon as they see the word “bitcoin” and diligently inform you that they’re not able to open an account for you due to internal policies.
-Or in a worse case scenario, they do open a bank account and then after some time you’re suddenly informed that your account has been frozen and you have 14 days to withdraw money from your account.
-At the same time it’s not perhaps that surprising, that considering the amount of negative media around cryptos and blockchain and how money launderers can potentially use it for their operations, that the risks involved with serving crypto businesses are not worth risking the substantial existing business for traditional banks.
-The introduction of legal frameworks around operating crypto and virtual asset businesses is ofcourse helping financial institutions to adapt to this world of new finance.
-But considering that even in places like Estonia where a lot of crypto businesses are choosing to setup their operations, there’s only one bank (LHV) that’s somewhat crypto friendly, shows how slow change is to happen.
+Or in a worst-case scenario, they do open a bank account and then after some time, you’re suddenly informed that your account has been frozen and you have 14 days to withdraw money from your account.
+At the same time, it’s not perhaps that surprising, that considering the amount of negative media around cryptos and blockchain and how money launderers can potentially use it for their operations, that the risks involved with serving crypto businesses are not worth risking the substantial existing business for traditional banks.
+The introduction of legal frameworks around operating crypto and virtual asset businesses is of course helping financial institutions to adapt to this world of new finance.
+But considering that even in places like Estonia where a lot of crypto businesses are choosing to set up their operations, there’s only one bank (LHV) that’s somewhat crypto-friendly, which shows how slow change is to happen.
 Despite the fact that regulation across Europe is starting to catch up and provide clear guidelines in terms of KYC/AML and regulatory framework, large financial institutions are extremely slow to catch up to this world of new finance.

-At Nexpay we’ve taken the opposite approach and we have invested the time and money to be comfortable working with companies that would normally be labelled “high risk”.
+At Nexpay we’ve taken the opposite approach and we have invested the time and money to be comfortable working with companies that would normally be labeled “high risk”.
 When starting to onboard a company, we make sure to collect the necessary documentation and information about the business so we can be confident that when we open an account, it stays open.
-Critical aspect here is full disclosure of the current or intended business model and expected flow of funds.
-Having run a crypto business ourselves, we are able to understand the clients business well and make sure that our interests are aligned.
-Of course, there are no guarantees for sustained collaboration as ongoing client monitoring helps us ensure that suspicious behaviour is appropriately addressed.
+The critical aspect here is full disclosure of the current or intended business model and expected flow of funds.
+Having run a crypto business ourselves, we are able to understand the client's business well and make sure that our interests are aligned.
+Of course, there are no guarantees for sustained collaboration as ongoing client monitoring helps us ensure that suspicious behavior is appropriately addressed.

 If you’re thinking of starting a crypto business or are already running one and are looking to open a bank account, Here’s what we typically see as being key showstoppers when starting to open an account: